jorritvm/private_repositories/README.md

 ### attraction_park_planner
 A vector graphics attraction planner based on the MoVe project.

+### multivariate_linear_regression
+Implementation of a multivariate linear regression algorithm using gradient descent and Apache Spark.

 ## Java
 ### wikisearch
 Parallelizing the Wikipedia search engine using Fork-Join.